-Is an exam that uses powerful magnets and radio waves to make detailed pictures inside your body.
-When you go for an MRI scan, you lie face-up on a table that is slowly inserted into a large cylinder-like machine.
+MRI uses powerful magnets and radio waves to make detailed pictures inside your body.
+When you have an MRI scan, you lie face-up on a table, that is slowly inserted into a large cylinder-like machine.
 The doctor then watches a screen inside a separate room while the MRI scan is being completed.

 An MRI scan utilizes safe, radiofrequency pulses that re-align hydrogen atoms that naturally exist within the body.
 As the hydrogen atoms return to their usual alignment, they emit different amounts of energy depending on the type of body tissue they are in.
 The MRI captures this energy and creates a picture of the tissues scanned based on this information.

-A computer then processes the signals and generates a series of images.
+A computer then processes the information and generates a series of images.
 The images can then be studied from different angles by the interventional radiologist.

 Your doctor may recommend an MRI scan if the ultrasound pictures do not show a detailed-enough picture.
-Most fibroids can be located with an ultrasound; however, your doctor may want an MRI picture before treatment to make an accurate diagnosis.
+Most fibroids can be located with an ultrasound; however, your doctor may want an MRI picture before treatment to make a more accurate diagnosis.

 - Recover rapidly in the comfort of your own home – Outpatient care allows you to return home immediately following your treatment.
 Due to the fact that there is no stitches used, recovery is faster than surgical procedures.

 - Maintain the ability to support your family – Many patients have young children that require continued supervision and care.
 Other patients may have a spouse that works and aren’t able to schedule or pay for a full-time nanny.
 Outpatient programs offer freedom and flexibility, when needed.

 - Outpatient care costs less – The cost of outpatient recovery is significantly less expensive than recovery in the hospital.
 This is often the primary reason that people choose outpatient programs.